Subscription Modal Banner

 📌 STAR Toll Fees

-The Southern Tagalog Arterial Road (STAR) is connected to SLEX, which shortens the travel time between Metro Manila and Batangas City.
+The Southern Tagalog Arterial Road (STAR), formally known as the Apolinario Mabini Super Highway, is connected to SLEX, which shortens the travel time between Metro Manila and Batangas City.
 STAR passes through Malvar, Tanauan, Lipa, San Jose, and Ibaan.

 STAR Toll Rates - Class 1 Vehicles